sumo-07/ReactQuery/README.md

 - TanStack Query (React Query vX) for data fetching, caching, mutation
 - react-intersection-observer for detecting scroll visibility
 - Axios (or fetch) for API calls
 - CSS / basic styling
+- Note: there is a rate limit in the github api

 ---